GlobalFishingWatch/pipe-gaps/README.md

 ### Gap detection pipeline

-The core process can be integrated with different kind of inputs and outputs.
+The core process can be integrated with different kind of inputs, and outputs.
-Currently JSON and BigQuery inputs are supported.
+Currently JSON and [Google BigQuery] inputs and outputs are supported.
-All inputs are going to be merged before processing, and the outputs are going to be written in each output configured.
+All configured inputs are merged before processing, and the outputs are written in each output configured.
+This pipeline also allows for "side inputs", which in this case are existing open gaps that can be closed while processing.

-These integration pipelines can be "naive" (without parallelization) or "beam" (allows parallelization with apache beam & dataflow).
+This pipeline can be "naive" (without parallelization, useful for development) or "beam" (allows parallelization through [Apache Beam] & [Google Dataflow]).

 This is an example on how the pipeline can be configured:
 ```python